 Even if your ceremony is to be held outside of West Sussex, you must give your notice of marriage or civil partnership in the district where you live.

 If you are marrying outside the district in which you live, in a church or registered building that is not your usual place of worship, you may need to set up residency in that area.
 Call the Ceremonies Team to discuss this on 01243 642122.

 2 Book an appointment

 If you live in West Sussex, you will need to book an appointment to give notice at a registration office.
+We have offices in Chichester, Crawley, Haywards Heath, Horsham and Worthing.
 Book your ceremony venue before giving notice as your notice is specific to your chosen venue.